bemasc/pseudorandom-ctls/draft-cpbs-pseudorandom-ctls.md

 ### With Datagram Transports

 Pseudorandom cTLS applies to datagram applications of cTLS without restriction.
-In this case, it's easier to specify the inverse transformation applied by the recipient.
+In this case, it's easier to specify the deciphering transformation applied by the recipient.

 Given the inputs:

 * `payload`, an entire datagram that may contain multiple cTLS records.
-* `STPRP()` and `key` from `template.pseudorandom`
+* `STPRP-Decipher()` and `key` from `template.pseudorandom`
 * `template.profile_id`
 * `connection_id`, the ID expected on incoming CTLSCiphertext records
 * `tag_length`, the minimum size of the AEAD output (normally 16)

+The recipient performs the following steps:

 1. Let `max_hdr_length = max(len(profile_id) + 5, len(connection_id) + 5)`.
 This represents the most data that might be needed to read the type and length of either record type.
 2. Let `index = 0`.
 3. While `index != len(payload)`:
     1. Let `prefix = payload[index : min(len(payload), index + max_hdr_length + tag_length)]`
     2. Let `tweak = "client datagram" + len(payload) + index` if sent by the client, or `"server datagram" + len(payload) + index` if sent by the server.
-    3. Replace `prefix` with `Inverse-STPRP(key, tweak, prefix)`.
+    3. Replace `prefix` with `STPRP-Decipher(key, tweak, prefix)`.
     4. If `prefix[0] == ctls_handshake`:
         1. Let `tweak` be `"client datagram hs" + profile_id + len(payload) + index` if sent by the client, or `"server datagram hs" + profile_id + len(payload) + index` if sent by the server.
-        2. Replace `CTLSPlaintext.fragment` with `Inverse-STPRP(key, tweak, fragment)`.
+        2. Replace `CTLSPlaintext.fragment` with `STPRP-Decipher(key, tweak, fragment)`.
     5. Set `index` to the end of this record.

-> TODO: Simplify if cTLS removes varints.

 # Handling failures